 All of these activities, the joy of natural beauty and the joy of classical beauty in art, and human mental creative activities, are associated with a distinctive quality of emotion, a kind of pleasure distinct from, and in opposition to the erotic (hedonistic) impulses.
-This emotion, associated with the Good and Beautiful by Plato, is named $Agap\bar{e}$ in the original Greek of the New Testament, and translated as Caritas in the Latin New Testament.
-In the King James version, Caritas is rendered as the sixteenth-century English usage of "charity," a term which has acquired a degraded meaning in modern usages.
+This emotion, associated with the Good and Beautiful by Plato, is named agapē in the original Greek of the New Testament, and translated as caritas in the Latin New Testament.
+In the King James version, caritas is rendered as the sixteenth-century English usage of "charity," a term which has acquired a degraded meaning in modem usages.